Clarifai/examples/README.md

 ## Model upload examples

 There is an exciting new model upload experience now in private preview.
 We'd love for you to try it out and give us feedback!
-If you're interested, please sign up for private preview at:
+If you're interested, please sign up for private preview [here](https://forms.gle/MSx7QNxmug2oFZYD6).

 ## Note